mikias-tulu/Go-News-Scraper/README.md

 GoProductReviewScraper is a web scraping project in GoLang that fetches and stores product reviews from popular e-commerce websites.
 Users can specify a product category or keyword to retrieve the latest reviews related to their interests.
 The extracted data is stored in a structured format for further analysis or presentation.

+**Web Scraping with Colly**

+This project uses Colly, a powerful web scraping framework in GoLang.
+Colly provides a simple API for performing web scraping tasks and is well-suited for writing crawlers, scrapers, and spiders.

 ## Features

 - Web Scraping: Extract product reviews using GoLang's HTTP client and HTML parsing libraries.